Liver Cancer

 Types of Liver Cancer

-There are three types of primary liver cancer:
+There are three main types of primary liver cancer:

 • Intrahepatic cholangiocarcinoma: This form of liver cancer starts in cells that line the bile ducts in the liver.
 Intrahepatic cholangiocarcinomas make up about 10-20% of cancers.

-• Angiosarcoma/Hemangiosarcoma: These are rare cancers that begin in cells lining the blood vessels of the liver.
+• Angiosarcoma/Hemangiosarcoma: These are rare cancers that begin in cells lining the liver's blood vessels.
 These tumors grow quickly and can be widespread.

 Symptoms of Liver Cancer

-Liver cancer typically does not present symptoms in its early stages, but eventual signs and symptoms include:
+Liver cancer typically does not present with symptoms in its early stages, but eventual signs and symptoms can include:

 • Weight loss